 If our nose is blocked, or stuffy, we usually (unconsciously) start breathing through the mouth.
 This happens when we’re awake, and even MORE SO when we’re asleep.

-So, one of the things I love about the neti pot is that it’s super affordable, and you can find them anywhere in the world (somewhere between $10-$15).
+So, one of the things I love about the neti pot is that it’s super affordable.
+I love this one personally.

-However, if you’re a bougie bitch like me, then you’ll opt for the Rolls Royce of neti pots, and splurge on the electronic version (the Navage, which is obviously linked in my Amazon storefront).
 I love this one, because it’s cleaner than the manual neti pot by containing all of the water in one device.
-AND, i love that the electronic element of it actually SUCKS stuff out of one side (kinda gross, kinda cool) which gives a deeper clean.
+I also love that the electronic element of it actually SUCKS stuff out of one side (kinda gross, kinda cool).